PyO3/pyo3/guide/src/function.md

 Alternatively, simply make sure the first line of your docstring is formatted like in the following example.
 Please note that the newline after the `--` is mandatory.
 The `/` signifies the end of positional-only arguments.
-This is not a feature of this library in particular, but the general format used by CPython for annotating signatures of built-in functions.

 `#[text_signature]` should be preferred, since it will override automatically generated signatures when those are added in a future version of PyO3.